AI for Small Business: When It Makes Sense (And When It Doesn't)

 Where to Start: The First AI Project

-If you have decided that AI consulting is right for your business, the most important decision is choosing the right first project.
+If you have decided that an AI investment is right for your business, the most important decision is choosing the right first project.
 Your first AI project sets the tone for everything that follows.
 A successful first project builds organizational confidence and generates momentum.
 A failed first project creates skepticism that is difficult to overcome.

 Choose a high-volume, repetitive process.
 The best first projects automate tasks that happen frequently and follow consistent patterns.
 Invoice processing, customer inquiry routing, data entry from standardized documents, and appointment scheduling are common starting points for small businesses.